andydevs/ultimate-life/README.md

 ---------------------------------------------------------------------------------

 Right now we're only installing from source.
 You will need `conan` to run this.
-If you have Python, simply run `pip install conan` and that should take care of that.
+If you have Python, simply run `pip install conan` to install it.
+Once you do, create a default profile using `conan profile detect`.

 Run the `gimmeit.sh` shell in a terminal.
 It should set up the project, install dependencies, build, and install everything

     $ pip install conan
+    $ conan profile detect
     $ ./gimmeit.sh

 Life Script